-A Sacred Responsibility: Caring for Elderly Parents While Leading Your Church
+A Sacred Responsibility: Caring for Older Adult Parents While Leading Your Church

-For pastors, caring for the spiritual needs of elderly members of their congregations is a sacred task—a relationship of mutuality and blessing between pastor and elder.
-Among our pastoral colleagues, there are also those who are responsible for providing support and care to older people outside the congregation—their elderly parents.
+For pastors, caring for the spiritual needs of older adult members of their congregations is a sacred task—a relationship of mutuality and blessing between pastor and elder.
+Among our pastoral colleagues, there are also those who are responsible for providing support and care to older people outside the congregation—their older adult parents.

 You may have warm memories of your parents as they were at different seasons in their (and your) lives.
 You might have cherished pictures of them when they were children themselves, or when they reached milestones in their lives like graduation, marriage, or childbirth.
 You might remember your parents as the vibrant young adults who taught you to ride a bicycle and tie your shoe, who passed on traditions and took you to church.

-Caring for elderly parents is holy work.
+Caring for older adult parents is holy work.
 It can also be a challenge.

 Many older adults are able to remain independent, healthy, and productive.
 A significant number of persons over age 65, however, have health conditions that can negatively impact their overall quality of life.